Christopher Jones (Mayflower captain): Harwich, Essex

-In 1601 he was one of 77 men who took the oath as freeman of the Borough of Harwich.
+In 1601, he was one of 77 men who took the oath as freeman of the Borough of Harwich.

-In 1604 his name is listed as one of the 24 capital burgesses on the Great Charter granted by King James I.
+In 1604, his name is listed as one of the 24 capital burgesses on the Great Charter granted by King James I.

 Civil accounts record Jones acting as an assessor for tax on land and property and also as a jury member when his father-in-law was reprimanded for failing to repair steps to the quay adjacent to his house.

-In 1605 Jones was accused, with George Colman, for keeping hunting dogs, a pursuit that was only open to those classed as 'gentlemen' whose land was valued at a certain per annum value.
+In 1605, Jones was accused, with George Colman, for keeping hunting dogs, a pursuit that was only open to those classed as 'gentlemen' whose land was valued at a certain per annum value.
 Apparently Jones had prospered but had not reached the class of 'gentleman'.

-In August 1609 records first note Christopher Jones as master and part owner of the Mayflower when his ship was chartered for a voyage from London to Drontheim (Trondheim) in Norway, and back to London.
+In August 1609, records first note Christopher Jones as master and part owner of the Mayflower when his ship was chartered for a voyage from London to Trondheim in Norway, and back to London.
 Due to bad weather, on her return the ship lost an anchor and made short delivery of her cargo of herrings.
 Litigation was involved and was proceeding in 1612.

 In a document of January 1611, Christopher Jones is described as being 'of Harwich', and his ship is called the Mayflower of Harwich (in Essex co.).

-Then about 1611, Jones decided to leave Harwich and moved south to London, where he made his home in Rotherhithe parish, a mile downstream on the Thames from the Tower of London.
-By that time, Jones had likely traded the ship Josian for a quarter-share in the smaller ship Mayflower.
+Then, in about 1611, Jones decided to leave Harwich and moved south to London, where he made his home in Rotherhithe parish, a mile downstream on the Thames from the Tower of London.
+By that time, Jones had likely traded the ship Josian for a quarter share ownership in the smaller Mayflower.